curvegrid/go-ethereum-wiki/Creating-accounts.md

     geth account import <keyfile>
 ```

-Imports an unencrypted private key from <keyfile> and creates a new account.
+Imports an unencrypted private key from `<keyfile>` and creates a new account and prints the address.
-Prints the address.

-The keyfile is assumed to contain an unencrypted private key in canonical EC
+The keyfile is assumed to contain an unencrypted private key as canonical EC
-raw bytes format.
+raw bytes encoded into hex.

 The account is saved in encrypted format, you are prompted for a passphrase.